-Available to smartphone users aged 16 and above in multiple languages, the app includes proximity tracing using Bluetooth Low Energy, risk alerts based on postcode district, QR check-in at venues, a symptom checker and test booking.
+Available to smartphone users aged 16 and above, in multiple languages, the app includes proximity tracing using Bluetooth Low Energy, risk alerts based on postcode district, QR check-in at venues, a symptom checker and Covid-19 test booking.
 The contact-tracing element of the app works by logging the amount of time users spend near other app users, and the distance between them, so it can alert users if they have been close to a person who later tests positive for the virus.

 Working with major tech companies

 In building the app, the digital innovation unit of the NHS (NHSX) worked closely with major tech companies, not just Google and Apple, but also VMware, in addition to teams in countries across the world using similar apps – such as those behind the very popular and successful German app.
-It also worked with scientists at the Alan Turing Institute and Oxford University, medical experts, privacy groups, at-risk communities, and the UK arm of the Swiss software firm Zühlke Engineering.
+It also worked with scientists at the Alan Turing Institute and Oxford University, medical experts, privacy groups, at-risk communities, and the UK arm of Swiss software firm Zühlke Engineering.

 VMware worked with Zühlke from the beginning of its involvement on all aspects of the technology behind the app, contradicting earlier reports that suggested Zühlke was brought in specifically to work on the decentralised version of the app.
-Sources close to the project said the plan was always that VMware would spearhead initial development of the app with Zühlke doing testing and assurance, with the Swiss firm taking over fully when ready to do so.
+Sources close to the project said the plan was always that VMware would spearhead initial development of the app, with Zühlke doing testing and assurance, and the Swiss firm taking over fully when ready to do so.
 Both firms worked on both the centralised and decentralised versions of the app from the inception of each.